fernnbr/terminetris/README.md

 ## License

 Yeah buddies it's free to use, modify, and distribute.
 No attribution required.
-But please, let me know if your gamme is as fun as this.
-I would love to lern with you and your code.
+But please, let me know if your game is as fun as this.
+I would love to learn with you and your code.